norulshahlam/tutorials-data-audit/README.md

     DELETE FROM jv_global_id;
     Note : You can put the filter clause as per your need which is not considered in the above DB Script.

+## NEW - added table for custom audit mapping
+Run the endpoint `/audit/contactsPretty` first, and it will save for you your custom audit mapping.

+    SELECT commit, commit_id, version, id, author, type, field_name, old_value, new_value, commit_date FROM AUDIT_MAPPED order by commit_date desc
 ## There will be preloaded data, so you can access right away

     add 2 new records